Olivia Rodrigo: Products and endorsements

 Rodrigo was announced as brand ambassador of the phone accessory company Casetify, under a year-long partnership, in December 2021.
 She creative directed the "Hardened Hearts" phone case collection, which was inspired by her debut album, Sour, and the '90s and Y2K visual aesthetics.
 She became consumer beauty brand Glossier's first ever celebrity partner in April 2022.
 Rodrigo collaborated with Sony Electronics to release a special edition of their true wireless Linkbuds S earbuds in September 2023.
-She and Health-Ade introduced the "Good 4 Ur Guts" smoothie in December 2023—which was available in Erewhon Market stores through January 14, 2024.
-In November 2024, Rodrigo became the global brand ambassador for Lancôme.In October 2025, Rodrigo partnered with American Express for an exclusive concert experience for Platinum Card members at the Park Avenue Armory in New York City, marking a continuation of her prior collaboration with the brand during the Guts World Tour.
+She and Health-Ade introduced the "Good 4 Ur Guts" smoothie in December 2023, which was available in Erewhon stores through January 14, 2024.
+In November 2024, Rodrigo became the global brand ambassador for Lancôme.
+In October 2025, she partnered with American Express for an exclusive concert experience for Platinum Card members at the Park Avenue Armory in New York City, marking a continuation of her collaboration with the brand during the Guts World Tour.

+In January 2026, Rodrigo appeared in Miu Miu's advertisement campaign for their spring/summer collection.
+That June, she collaborated with the Lego Group on a collection of five LEGO Editions sets.
+In July, she was included in the online game platform Fortnite as a non-player character to promote her album You Seem Pretty Sad for a Girl So in Love.
+Her in-game appearance, based on her cheerleader look and the outfit she wears on the album cover, are available for purchase as outfits for the player character.
+In August, Rodrigo partnered with Taco Bell to launch "You Seem Pretty Pink for a Baja Blast".